-The 3D Scene is visualized with a top camera view, but arbitrary camera views are possible.
+The 3D scene was visualised with a top camera view, but arbitrary camera views are possible.

-To avoid the execution of large JavaScript files locally on the Android mobile phone, external calls to cdn.jsdelivr.net and code.jquery.com have been used.
-The ping time to these services have been measured with an Android Application (PingTools version 4.52) which gave 9 ms and 30 ms as average from 3 measurements, respectively.
+To avoid the execution of large JavaScript files locally on the android mobile phone, external calls to cdn.jsdelivr.net and code.jquery.com were used.
+The ping time to these services were measured with an android application (PingTools version 4.52), which gave 9 ms and 30 ms as the average from three measurements, respectively.

-The second network topology have been used to measure the communication time of the system with 5 more people with different gender and age (see Figure 10).
-The reaction time of each operator have been measured with an Android Application (Reaction Test version 1.3) which gives vibrations at randomized small – couple of seconds – timeframes and calculates the average of 5 measurements.
+The second network topology was used to measure the communication time of the system with five more people of different genders and ages (see Figure 10).
+The reaction time of each operator was measured using an android application (Reaction Test version 1.3), which vibrates at randomised short time intervals (a couple of seconds) and calculates the average of five measurements.